Coppernic/coppernic.github.io/docs/sdk/barcode/manager.md

 #### General

 * Scan sound: play a sound when scan is ended or not
-* Scan display: display/hide scan indicator on screen (Set `false` to this option unless you know what you are doing)
+* Scan display: display/hide scan indicator on screen (Set this option to `false`  unless you know what you are doing)
 * Continuous mode: enable/disable continuous mode (scan until button is released or barcode is read)
-* Scan timeout: scan timeout
+* Scan timeout: The time before the reader stops if there is no scans
 * Barcode service startup at boot: enable/disable automatic barcode service start when device boot is finished
 * Keep barcode reader opened: if checked, it improves scan speed
 * Keyboard wedge: send data to input buffer in addition to intent